espressif/esp-bist/src/bist/README.md

 - Private Timer
 - Main Watchdog Timer (Hardware Watchdog)

 The private timer is configured independently.
 It defines the bottom of the time-slot window.
 The main watchdog defines the top of the time-slot window.
-The private timer is set to a value defined by `CONFIG_WDT_UNDERFLOW_US` while the main watchdog is set to a value defined by `CONFIG_WDT_TIMEOUT_US`.
+The private timer is set to a value defined by `CONFIG_ESP_BIST_WDT_UNDERFLOW_US` while the main watchdog is set to a value defined by `CONFIG_ESP_BIST_WDT_TIMEOUT_US`.

 If the application tries to reset the watchdog: